Skip to content

 Cadence by tier (minimum viable)

-• Tier 1: monthly restore test with evidence.
+• Tier 1: monthly restore with evidence.

-• Tier 2: quarterly restore test with evidence.
+• Tier 2: quarterly restore with evidence.

 • Tier 3: semi-annual spot check or backup verification sweep.